bcooperstl/advent-of-code-2021/documentation/day18.md

 - a virtual *to_string* method, for dumping a node to a string.
 - a virtual *clone* method, for making a deep copy of a node
 - a virtual *get_type* method, for returning the node type
+- a virtual *get_magnitude* method, for returning the magnitude

 A *number* will have:
 - a *value* that corresponds to its numberical value.
 - a *to_string* method, which outputs the value
 - a *clone* method, which creates a new number
 - a *get_type* method, which returns NUMBER
+- a *get_magnitude* method, which returns the value as the magnitude

 A *pair* will have:
 - an array of two *members* to correspond to its left and right elements.
 These will be type *node \** because a pair can have pairs.